ooijiahui/QuantTradingML/readme.md

     OR

    Open the file in this repository with name "Quant Trading Slides.pdf"

-2. Conceptual Model Diagram can be get in this repository name "Concept Model Diagram"
+2. Conceptual Model Diagram can be get in this repository name "Concept Model Diagram.pdf"